best walks in the peak district

 Starting Point: Mam Tor Car Park

-Other than that, it’s a manageable trail, and I’m sure you’ll enjoy it.
-Winnats Pass is a limestone valley with a road snaking through the middle.
-Driving through is an experience all of its own, but hiking to the top of the pass is an epic adventure.
-Prepare for your hike using our guide to walking Winnats Pass.
+The pass is a limestone valley with a road snaking through the middle.
+Driving it is an experience in itself, but hiking to the top is even better.
+Read more in our guide to this Winnats Pass walk.

 6. Cave Dale Walk